unicoderns/orm/docs/fields/index.md

 # Fields

-In unicoderns, fields are define as interfaces sometimes extending from other interfaces.
+In Unicoderns ORM, fields are define as interfaces sometimes extending from other interfaces.

 ```typescript
 export interface ORMVarCharField extends ORMCommonFields {